nwangemann/mushroom-hunter/README.md

 ICEBOX

-- User is able to geotag location of found mushroom
+- User is able to geotag location of found mushroom using the Google Maps API (and corresponding geotagging API available through Google Maps)
 - User is able to select species of mushroom from list and have information pulled from Trefle (plant API) display, giving specifics regarding species